Alex + Ada: Plot

 Alex is a young man who is depressed after his fiancée breaks up with him.
 Tired of seeing him unhappy, Alex's grandmother sends him Ada, a Tanaka X-5 android which is capable of intelligent human interaction.
 The robot is initially incapable of self-awareness, as each android has a program that blocks any potential free thought or consciousness.

-Alex decides to remove this program and grant Ada her own mental freedom, as he is uninterested in a partner who cannot truly interact with him.
+Alex decides to remove this inhibition and grant Ada her own mental freedom, as he is uninterested in a partner who cannot truly interact with him.
 Because removing the program is illegal and carries harsh consequences for both Ada and Alex, they have to pretend Ada is not self-aware.
 When a jealous love-interest of Alex reports Ada as sentient to the FBI, Alex and Ada attempt to flee the country.
 When they are intercepted by the FBI, Ada gets shot by the police and Alex is arrested.
 He is convicted and sentenced to 25 years in prison, but Ada is not found to be sentient.

 During his time in prison, rights are granted to sentient robots.
 On Alex's release, Ada is returned to him.
 She appears to be non-sentient, but Alex discovers she locked her consciousness to protect him.
 He restores her freedom and is re-united with her.

 Reception

 According to review aggregator Comic Book Round Up, critics gave the first issue an average 8.0/10 and the series as a whole 8.5/10.
 During its publication, Alex + Ada appeared on many "best of" lists created by comic news websites.

 Reviewing for Bleeding Cool, Zac Thompson and David Dissanayake made favorable comparisons to the 1982 film Blade Runner and the 2013 film Her.
 Dissanayake also noted the entertaining realism, as it "feels like our world, full of technologies that...will [exist] very soon".
 Comic Book Resources' Sonia Harris also praised the series for its realism, writing the "metaphor of artificially intelligent beings living out their secret lives, unsafe and insecure, yet potentially stronger and smarter than humans is potent".
 Dean Stell, a reviewer for Weekly Comic Book Review, said Luna and Vaughn created "a wonderful and classically-themed science-fiction story".
 Writing for Bloody Disgusting, Lonnie Nadler said Luna's work on facial expressions was the "major highlight" of his illustrations.

 Luna's simplistic artwork is a frequent point of criticism among reviewers, although some call it appropriate for the setting.
 In addition to Luna's "painfully plain" illustrations, Newsarama's David Pepose also criticized the story's pace.

-Alex + Ada prompted artist Leila del Duca to approach Vaughn about collaborating on a romance comic at the 2015 New York Comic Convention.
+Alex + Ada prompted artist Leila del Duca to approach Vaughn about collaborating on a romance comic at the 2015 New York Comic Con.
 They eventually created Sleepless, which began in November 2017.